Influencers take stock of life and dreams if US bans TikTok

 “We put our trust in someone, in my mind there’s no good politician," said Naomi, who declined to give her full name.
 "But I put him in office because I believed in what he stood for and as time goes by, I think this is going to affect a lot of people’s opinions."

-Naomi said she is a bit reluctant to switch over to other platforms, as TikTok has given her opportunities that she hasn’t found elsewhere.
+Naomi said she is a bit reluctant to switch over to other platforms, as TikTok has given her opportunities that she has not found elsewhere.

 Beyond popularity and fans, TikTok backers believe it provides livelihoods, paths to social change and a sense of community.